 Sex discrimination in employment is prohibited by Title VII of the Civil Rights Act of 1964.
-Employers may not discriminate against employees on the basis of sex, which includes pregnancy, childbirth, and related conditions, as well as sexual harassment.
+Employers may not discriminate against employees on the basis of sex, which includes pregnancy, childbirth, and related conditions.
+Title VII also prohibits sexual harassment.

 What Is Sex Discrimination?

-When an employer treats employees or applicants differently because of their gender, that’s illegal sex discrimination.
-Sex discrimination is prohibited in every aspect of the employment relationship, from hiring, interviewing, and starting salaries to promotions, benefits, job responsibilities, firing, and layoffs.
+Illegal sex discrimination occurs when an employer treats employees or applicants differently because of their gender.
+Sex discrimination is prohibited in every aspect of the employment relationship, from hiring, interviewing, and starting salaries to promotions, benefits, job responsibilities, firings, and layoffs.

 Gender-Based Assumptions or Stereotypes